 If you are going to invest, invest in a wonderful company with a great business!
 A wonderful company will continue to grow as time passes.
 As it becomes bigger and more profitable, the more likely it is to garner the attention of investors and the media.
 The more attention and coverage it gets, the more demand there is for its stock — driving prices higher.
 Think of Apple, Amazon or Visa.
 Over the years, these companies have grown from strength to strength, becoming more profitable as they gobble up more market share in their respective industries.

-A great local example is Raffles Medical Group — Singapore’s largest private healthcare provider.
-Its stock IPOed in 1997 at a price of 38 cents per share, it is now worth around $4 – a return of 953%.
-I need to encourage my future sons and daughters to be doctors.
+A great example is Malaysian-listed company Hartalega, the world’s largest nitrile glove producer.
+Its stock IPOed in 2008 at RM0.50 per share, it is now worth around RM5.30 – a return of 960%.

 Granted, everything has risk.
-Heck, even going outside means you have 1 in 1.9 million chance of being struck by lightning!
+Even going outside means you have 1 in 1.9 million chance of being struck by lightning!
 But because we know it’s highly unlikely it’ll happen, we get out of our houses and head to work every day.

 But would you dare ride in your friend’s car if he never passed his driver’s license?
 Or would you go scuba diving without proper training and certification?
 No you wouldn’t because you know it’s risky.
 But that risk is drastically reduced when you are trained and know what to do.
 Suddenly, driving and diving don’t seem so risky after all.

 Likewise, when investing in the stock market, it is crucial that you know what you are investing your money into.
 Have you examined the company’s business model, its financials and valuation?
 What is your time horizon and exit plan for an investment?
 Just as you wouldn’t hop on a friend’s ride if he didn’t know how to drive a car, never go into the market blindly just because someone out there says that there’s an opportunity you need to jump into now.
 It’s your money, your responsibility, and your reward – so do your homework.